rust-pcap/pcap/README.md

 # Building

-This crate requires the libpcap (or npcap on Windows) library.
+This crate requires the libpcap (or Npcap on Windows) library.

 ## Installing dependencies